 Where the PGP encryption is concerned, Hushmail ensures that the main body and attachments contained within emails are protected with OpenPGP encryption.
 OpenPGP encryption is available through Hushmail’s webmail service and within its iPhone app.
 It is also available when accessing Hushmail over IMAP or POP3.

 As is the case with Tutantoa, Hushmail has a feature that allows users to send encrypted emails to users who do not have Hushmail (or another PGP compatible email account).
 When sending an encrypted email to a non-Hushmail user, the encrypted email is stored on Hushmail servers and the recipient is sent a link to access that email which can be decrypted via a question-and-answer system that the recipient must know the answer for.

 That system is generally considered safe.
 However, it does mean you have to trust Hushmail, which might leave some consumers feeling cold.
 You will need to make that judgment call yourself depending on your threat model.

-For logging into an account, hushmail suggests that users enter a passphrase.
+For logging into an account, Hushmail suggests that users enter a passphrase.
 The firm states that those passphrases are never stored on its servers, making it a zero-knowledge service.
 Instead, they are turned into a hashed value from which the passphrase can never be derived.
 This is something we praise, but it also means that you can never recover your password should you forget it.